MunchLab/ceREEBerus/doc_source/index.md

 ## Collaborators

 The code is a compilation of work done by [Elizabeth Munch](http://www.elizabethmunch.com) with her research group and collaborators.
-The lead developer for this package is [Danielle Barnes](https://github.com/barnesd8), and other people who have contributed to ceREEBerus include:
+People who have made major contributions to ceREEBerus include:

 - [Danielle Barnes](https://github.com/barnesd8)
 - [Elena Wang](https://https://elenaxwang.com)